-At Wouldham All Saints Church of England Primary School, we teach Personal, Social, Health Education as a whole-school approach to underpin children's development as people and because we believe that this also supports their learning capacity.
+At Wouldham All Saints CE Primary School, we teach Personal, Social, Health Education as a wholeschool approach to underpin children's development as people and because we believe that this also supports their learning capacity.

 The Jigsaw Programme offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our children's learning in this vital curriculum area.
 The overview of the programme can be seen on the school website.